FieldingGroup/LJscatter/README.md

 jupyter lab
 ```

-will open jupyter lab from which the notebooks in [Analysis](Analysis) can be run.
+will open JupyterLab from which the notebooks in [Analysis](Analysis) can be run.

 The notebook [SpectralRetrieval.ipynb](Analysis\SpectralRetrieval.ipynb) contains the code and instructions for the retrieval.
 [ShowH5structure.ipynb](Analysis\ShowH5structure.ipynb) shows the structure and metadata of the simulation results.